Isaaq genocide: Use of land-mines at water sources

 The Barre government also mined water sources during its campaign against Isaaq civilians.
-This was especially harsh due to region's semi-arid climate and frequent water shortages.
+This was especially harsh due to the region's semi-arid climate and frequent water shortages.
 Hargeisa's main water supply, the Gedebley reservoir and its pumping station, were surrounded with minefields by the government.
 The deep water wells at Sab'ad refugee camp was also surrounded by a minefield.
 A report published by Mines Advisory Group noted, "At Ina Guha, 42 out of 62 small water reservoirs were mined and unusable".
 At Tur Debe, government forces destroyed wells by using mines as demolition explosives.
 The water well at Selel-Derajog was "destroyed and cemented over by government forces...".
 Similarly "all water sources in Dalqableh were mined, as was the main watering point for nomads between Qorilugud and Qabri Huluul.
 Water reservoirs at War Ibraan and Beli Iidlay were mined."

 Reported acquisition of chemical weapons

 During the government campaign against the Isaaq in 1988 and 1989, numerous credible reports by the US and international media reported that Somalia had received shipments of chemical weapons from Libya.
-NBC News reported a story on 12 January 1989 that the Reagan Administration "had information eight months earlier that Libyan President Muammar Gaddafi gave Somalia chemical weapons".< The US State Department denied the account, but NBC stood by its story when questioned by a Congressional office.
+NBC News reported a story on 12 January 1989 that the Reagan Administration "had information eight months earlier that Libyan President Muammar Gaddafi gave Somalia chemical weapons".
+The US State Department denied the account, but NBC stood by its story when questioned by a Congressional office.
 Two weeks later, on 25 January The Washington Post reported that the government of Gen. Mohammed Siad Barre "is stockpiling chemical weapons in warehouses near its capital, Mogadishu".
 These reports state that canisters of the nerve gases Soman and Sarin were unloaded from a Libyan Airlines civilian flight to Mogadishu on 7 October.
 The British Foreign Secretary Geoffrey Howe stated that the British Government was "deeply concerned" about authoritative reports that chemical weapons had been received in Somalia.
 The Somali government, represented by Prime Minister Mohammad Ali Samatar has denied possession of chemical weapons.